No passwords, No popups, No AI, No cost:

 Mirror finishing small detailed 304 or 316 stainless steel parts

 I am looking for a better way to obtain a mirror finish on small (around 2" - 2.5" sq) parts.
 They are laser cut out of 14 ga 304 or 316 2B stainless with many internal & external contours.
 Heat, blisters on fingers, & clean up along with inability to do mass production are all issues with how I'm doing them now.
 My current process includes multiple steps using different buffing wheels & compounds & polishing them one at a time.
-Then I use alcohol with Q-tip [affil links] & toothpicks to clean all the excess compound off them.
+Then I use alcohol with Q-tips this on eBay or Amazon [affil links] & toothpicks to clean all the excess compound off them.
 I would like to take a little less hands on approach & be able to increase production while not having to outsource.
 Is tumbling an option & if so what medias / processes would work best.
 Would I need to support them individually to keep them from scratching each other?
 Any help would be greatly appreciated.

 John Bussen